Structure and statistical organization of the stationary state of the Oslo model: Conclusion

-We believe that more explicit and exact results could be derived from our work, or at least that it could inspire new approaches for a better understanding of the model.
-Few numerical simulations of the system were done in the past decades which should also guide the intuition of further studies.
-In particular, in the paper \cite{grassberger_oslo_2016}, hyperuniformity was probed in the $z$-representation of the system so that the probability measure \eqref{equation:explicit expr} must concentrate around specific configurations with close to periodic particle distribution.
-Many configurations of $\recur$ should be then irrelevant for the stationary state problem in the large $L$ limit.
-This could become the basis for approximate expressions of \eqref{equation:explicit expr}.
-Another direction would be to derive the exact same explicit formula but for different boundary conditions, e.g. when both are dissipative.
-We conjecture that the derivation should follow the same steps as our paper, with a peculiar attention reserved to establishing the associated recurrent (sub)set and initial configuration(s) to be stabilized (like $a_1M_L$).
+Our work also suggests that more explicit and exact results could be derived together with numerical simulations.
+In particular, in \cite{grassberger_oslo_2016}, hyperuniformity was probed in the $z$-representation of the system so that the probability measure of the stationary state must concentrate around specific configurations with close to periodic particle distributions.
+Many configurations in $\recur$ should then be irrelevant for the stationary state problem in the large $L$ limit.
+This could become the basis for asymptotic expressions of the probability measures.

 [title={Bibliography}]